jonathanventura/spherical-sfm/README.md

     run_spherical_sfm -intrinsics <path to intrinsics> -video <path to video> -output <path to output>

-The video path can be an image filename specifier such as %06d.png.
+The video path can be an image filename specifier such as `%06d.png`.
 The intrinsics file should contain the focal length, center x, and center y separated by spaces.

 To make the stereo panoramas:

     make_stereo_panorama -intrinsics <path to intrinsics> -video <path to video> -output <path to output>

+#### Uncalibrated Pipeline

+The uncalibrated pipeline supports estimating a single shared focal length.

+    run_spherical_sfm_uncalib \
+        -images <path to video> \
+        -output <path to output>

+Alternately, you can use COLMAP to extract and match features, and then use our pipeline to perform the reconstruction.

+    PREFIX=<path to your dataset>

+    colmap feature_extractor \
+        --database_path $PREFIX/database.db \
+        --image_path $PREFIX/images \
+        --ImageReader.camera_model=SIMPLE_PINHOLE \
+        --ImageReader.single_camera=1

+    colmap exhaustive_matcher \
+        --database_path $PREFIX/database.db

+    run_spherical_sfm_uncalib \
+        -output $PREFIX \
+        -images $PREFIX/images \
+        -colmap \
+        -sequential \
+        -generalba

 ### Capture tips